playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <!-- tabs:end -->

-If we click one of these buttons, and un-render the `App` component, our `setTimeout` will still execute because we've never told this component to cancel the timeout.
+If we click one of these buttons and un-render the `App` component, our `setTimeout` will still execute because we've never told this component to cancel the timeout.

-While we could solve this problem using a stateful variable:
+We could solve this problem using a stateful variable:

 <!-- tabs:start -->